hashie/hashie/README.md

 ### Mash Extension: KeepOriginalKeys

 This extension can be mixed into a Mash to keep the form of any keys passed directly into the Mash.
-By default, Mash converts keys to strings to give indifferent access.
+By default, Mash converts symbol keys to strings to give indifferent access.
 This extension still allows indifferent access, but keeps the form of the keys to eliminate confusion when you're not expecting the keys to change.

 ```ruby
 class KeepingMash < ::Hashie::Mash